Two-Stage Signal Reconstruction for Amplitude-Phase-Time Block Modulation-based Communications: System Model for APTBM-based Nonlinear Transmissions

-In addition to PA nonlinearity, practical systems are also affected by phase noise, in-phase and quadrature-phase (IQ) imbalance, quantization noise, and other hardware impairments.
-Among these, PA nonlinearity is typically the dominant source of distortion \cite{Moghadam2018OnEnergy}.
-For clarity, this study focuses exclusively on PA nonlinearity, assuming that other impairments are either negligible or have been effectively compensated.
+In addition to PA nonlinearity, practical systems are subject to various hardware impairments, such as phase noise, in-phase and quadrature-phase (IQ) imbalance, and quantization noise.
+However, PA nonlinearity is typically the dominant source of distortion \cite{Moghadam2018OnEnergy}.
+For clarity, this study focuses exclusively on PA-induced nonlinearity, assuming that other impairments are either negligible or have been sufficiently mitigated by existing techniques.

-The signal $\tilde{x}(t)$ then propagates through a wireless channel characterized by an impulse response $h(t)$.
-The resulting received RF signal is given by
+Upon transmission, $\tilde{x}(t)$ undergoes wireless propagation through a channel with impulse response $h(t)$.
+The received RF signal is modeled as

 where $w(t)$ denotes additive white Gaussian noise (AWGN).
-The received RF signal $y(t)$ is first processed by the RF front-end, including RF down-conversion and ADC.
-It is then passed through a matched filter followed by symbol-rate sampling, resulting in the discrete-time symbol sequence $\left\{y_i\right\}$, $i=\left\{ 1, \cdots, 2N \right\}$, given by
+At the receiver, $y(t)$ is first processed by the RF front-end, which includes RF down-conversion and ADC.
+The signal is then passed through a matched filter and downsampled to the symbol rate, yielding the discrete-time sequence $\left\{y_i\right\}$, $i \in \left\{ 1, \cdots, 2N \right\}$, expressed as